Find out about the treatments used for gallbladder cancer.

 Treatment to control your symptoms is sometimes called palliative treatment.
 It doesn't aim to cure your cancer, but it might slow the cancer down a bit.

 You might have this type of treatment if your cancer has spread too far to be cured, or if it has come back after it was first treated.
-Your doctor might suggest radiotherapy, chemotherapy or both together (chemoradiotherapy).
+Your doctor might suggest radiotherapy or chemotherapy.